AndrejaKardos/AndrejaKardos/README.md

       This goes for hobbies too, not just coding and work!
 I am super driven and motivated, so I'm always doing something, and I tend to plan ahead in advance.
 It's a great source of joy when I set goals and achieve them, even small ones. :)

-2. How do you pronounce your name?!

-      Andreja = ahn-DRE-yah

-      Kardoš = CAR-dosh

-3. Where are you from?
+2. Where are you from?

       I'm a citizen of Slovenia, a small country in Europe.
 I'm Slavic, hence the crazy name, haha.
       I moved to Melbourne in 2019 to be with my Australian partner. :)

-4. What do you do?
+3. What do you do?

       I'm currently a junior frontend developer!
 But my plan is to become fullstack + acquire iOS and/or Android knowledge :D

-5. What did you study?
+4. What did you study?

       I originally studied pure mathematics in Slovenia, which had some coding subjects that I really enjoyed.
       I decided to get a degree in frontend development when I moved to Australia.

-6. What coding languages and frameworks do you know?
+5. What coding languages and frameworks do you know?

       I have learned and am improving on: